Mircea-MMXXI/azapy/docs/Kelly_th_doc_inc.md

 The maximization can be solved directly as a convex non-linear problem (a relatively slow procedure) or it can be reformulated as an exponential cone constraint programming problem.
-An approximative solution can be obtained considering the second order Taylor expansion of $Z$.
+An approximate solution can be obtained considering the second order Taylor expansion of $Z$.
 In this case the maximization is reduced to a quadratic programming (QP) problem that can be solved numerically very efficiently.
-In general, the approximative optimal portfolio weights can be slightly different than the weights obtained by solving the "Full" optimization problem.
+In general, the optimal portfolio weights under this approximation can be slightly different than the weights obtained by solving the "Full" optimization problem.
 However, the performances of the two portfolios (based on "Full"